-Course entry requirements: CEM1000W
+Course entry requirements: CEM1000W, GEO1009F

 Introduction to mineralogy; the structure and composition of minerals, how minerals form, their general properties and how this can be exploited in minerals beneficiation.
-Minerals and element associations and their implications for mining and processing.
+Minerals and element associations and their implications for mining, processing, the environment and people.
 Identification of minerals in hand specimen, and using a petrographic microscope.
 Overview of instrumental analytical methods used in geology and mineralogy.
-Application of different analytical methods to rocks, minerals and minerals beneficiation products.
+Application of different analytical methods to rocks, minerals, and minerals processing and metallurgical plants.